Curried Lentil Soup

 - 1 tablespoon (15 mL) fresh lemon juice

 - freshly ground black pepper

-- Meanwhile, using food processor, puree canned chickpeas, remaining garlic, lemon juice, 1/4 cup stock, and 1 tablespoon olive oil.
-Put aside.
+- Meanwhile, using food processor, puree the canned chickpeas, remaining garlic, lemon juice, reserved stock, and remaining 1 tablespoon (15 mL) of olive oil until mostly smooth.

 - Add the chickpea puree and butter to the soup.
 Stir and season with salt as needed.
 Serve hot with a dollop with yogurt.